segmentio/segment-docs/src/engage/quickstart.md

 ## Step 4: Check your profile data

 Once the replay finishes, you can see the data replayed into Engage using the Profile Explorer.
-Visit the [Profiles Quickstart Guide](/docs/profiles/quickstart/#step-4-check-your-profile-data) for more info.
+Visit the [Profiles Onboarding Guide](/docs/profiles/quickstart/#step-4-check-your-profile-data) for more info.

 ## Step 5: Create an Audience